 Kidults of London listen up: you no longer have to grow up.
 The city has become one big adult playground - from massive slides and tree climbing, to ultimate frisbee, boating lakes and Lego robots – it’s bubbling over with childish silliness for big kids.
-So, forget about your pension plan and scrap your recycling routine, here’s how to enjoy the simple fun of childhood in the capital.
+So, forget about your pension plan and ditch your daily routine, here’s how to enjoy the simple fun of childhood in the capital.

-CHECK THIS OUT: Summer in London for actual children
+RECOMMENDED: Summer in London for actual children

 Big fun for big kids in London

 Remember the indoor playgrounds of your childhood?
 Well, the humble ball pit has been given a grown-up makeover at Shoreditch’s Ballie Ballerson.
 Here you can frolic with your friends while scoffing truffle pizza and sipping confectionery-inspired cocktails – all the while up to your eyeballs in, well, balls.
 BB is open till 2am on Fridays and Saturdays, with tickets starting at £8.40.

 Fancy hurling yourself down the world’s tallest and longest tunnel slide?
 The Slide at the ArcelorMittal Orbit opened in 2016 and remains a sell-out success.
 It’s 178 metres long (that’s a clammy-palm-inducing 584 feet) but will take you a mere 40 seconds to shoot from top to bottom.
 The ride has 12 turns along the way and ends with a satisfying 50-metre straight run to the ground.
 Tickets cost £16.50 for adults, which includes access to the ArcelorMittal Orbit, Anish Kapoor’s glorious mirrors and a peek into the London Stadium itself.